marcbria/dojo/README.md

 ## Structure

 The model is based on the usage of containers with images for both, PKP apps and aditional services.

 The benefits of this are multiple and will be detailed in future, but in short, this will make the OS simpler and easier to maintain, will reduce the dependencies and isolate the web-apps that could be upgrades, monitored, replaced, moved and backup independently from the rest of the platform.

-After running a few installation scripts (and setup some configuration), you will be able to transform a clean Debian (or another Debian based distro), to an specialized server capable of hosting and maintaining and upgrade any PKP application under the following structure:
+All the process of installation and management is automatized via ansible playbooks.
+It means, after some basic configuration you will only need to run a few installation scripts to transform a clean Debian (or another Debian based distro) into a server specialized in hosting and maintaining any PKP application under the following logic structure:

 ```
                                      +---------+     +-------+